 3. Convert to a fixed-rate loan

-HELOCs usually have variable interest rates, but some lenders will allow you choose a fixed-rate option or convert some or all of an existing HELOC balance to a fixed-rate loan.
+HELOCs usually have variable interest rates, but some lenders will allow you to choose a fixed-rate option or convert some or all of an existing HELOC balance to a fixed-rate loan.
 This has the advantage of locking in your monthly payment, so you don’t have to worry about it rising over time.
 Keep in mind, however, that lenders usually require you to convert to a fixed-rate option before the end of the draw period.

 1. Make the standard payments